wumm-project/wumm-project.github.io/About.md

 contradictions.
 Unlike WOIS that has protected their own approaches through trademark rights thus constituting a closed world, and other TRIZ communities with similar closure approaches, WUMM stand on the position of Open Culture.
 One of its main goals is to make avaiable a substantial stock of TRIZ material, texts and tools under the terms of the Apache 2.0 license.
+In particular, we concentrate on making available the ProHEAL methodology on such a basis.